5 Breastfeeding Diet Myths

 If you’re concerned your baby is having an allergic reaction, immediately contact your pediatrician.
 But if you’re simply noting that your child doesn’t feed as well or consistently seems more fussy or gassy after you eat certain foods, consider avoiding those items for a few days to see if it helps.

 One of the biggest misconceptions about breastfeeding is that it’s going to make the weight you gained during pregnancy just fall off without any effort.
-But that’s not everyone’s experience, says Vizthum.
-“A lot of people find that they hold on to a little bit of weight while they’re nursing.
-Breastfeeding moms often feel very hungry and it’s hard to fight that.”
+But that’s not everyone’s experience.
+Many people find that they hold on to a little bit of weight while they’re nursing.
+Breastfeeding moms often feel very hungry and may eat more.

 Trying to lose weight too soon after childbirth can also jeopardize your milk production.
 Wait at least two months for your milk supply to be firmly established before actively trying to lose weight.
 Aim for gradual weight loss — no more than 4–5 pounds a month — because drastically cutting calories or rapidly losing weight can impact your milk supply.